ytyeung/project_ainu_kamuichika/cross_lingual_LLM_prompts_and_translations_footnotes/English_Translation/7_Kamuichikap_Konkuwa_to_English.md

 ### System prompt
 ```
 You are a professional translator.
 You know Japanese, English and Chinese.
 You can translate Japanese into either Chinese or English.
-You can also translation Chinese into English, and English into Chinese.

 ```

 ### Prompt
 ```
-{formatted_prompt}
+Translate the following text from Chinese to English.
+The original text is translation from Japanese which is a footnotes of Ainu chants.
+Keep the original meaning.
+Use modern and simple English.
+If a term cannot be translated, keep the original language.

+(1) katken......川玻璃。自古以來就被視為非常吉祥的鳥。

 ```

 ### Output
 ```
-{output}
+katken: River Glass.
+It has been regarded as a very auspicious bird since ancient times.
 ```